Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student Center and Parking Deck

 - Type the Pump Number when prompted and press Enter.

 Option 3: The Wright Express gas card.
-This card is a blue credit-like card with the Wright Express logo printed on it and is located in the glove compartment of the vehicle.
-Because of the size and extensive traveler use of the card, searching the contents of the glove compartment or surrounding areas may be necessary to find the card.
-This card can be used at most major commercial gas stations (a list of participating companies is provided in your Travel Packet materials).
+This card is a blue credit-like card with the Wright Express logo printed on it.
+This card can be used at most major commercial gas stations.

 How to use the Wright Express Gas Card: